Request A Free Consultation

 Employment discrimination refers to unfair or unequal treatment of employees or job applicants based on certain characteristics protected by law.
 In California, these characteristics include race, color, ancestry, national origin, religion, sex (including pregnancy, childbirth, and related medical conditions), gender, gender identity, gender expression, sexual orientation, age (40 and older), disability (mental and physical), medical condition, genetic information, marital status, and military or veteran status.

-Do I Have a Discrimination Claim?
+Do I Have a Discrimination Claim in Los Angeles?

 Any job applicant or employee has the right to file a claim if they believe they have been discriminated against based on a protected characteristic.
-Whether a claim is successful hinges on proving the following key elements:

 1. Membership in a Protected Class